 Appliances- OTR Microwave | Range | Refrigerator | Dishwasher

 Backsplash- Matte White Subway Tile | Pewter Grout

 Faucet- Delta Trinsic

 Trim- Baseboards and Casing

 Miss a kitchen post?
 Go HERE to see more!

 I hope you enjoyed this kitchen renovation post.
-I’ll be sharing more details, including how we customized the island and fridge cabinets.
+Later, I’ll be sharing more details, including how we customized the island and fridge cabinets.
 If there’s something specific you’re interested in knowing, share it in the comments below!